 In our series “The Collector,” we travel the globe in search of the most interesting acquisitions on the planet.
-Check out our pieces on halloween masks, the world’s largest pinball machine collection, and the golden age of comic books.
+Check out our pieces on halloween masks, the world’s largest pinball machine collection, the golden age of comic books, and even collecting GI Joe toys.
 And here’s our piece on being a Hot Wheels collector:

 Can you hear it?
 Shh!
 Listen … can you hear it now?
 The crowd is chanting your name.
 The engine is revving up, the tires are spinning and smoking on your 1987 Buick Grand National.
 All of this is happening in the palm of your hand while you’re holding your little Hot Wheels car.
 Now seriously, stop and think about it before you roll your eyes and turn the page.
 Hot Wheels toy cars are truly timeless.
 They have been making children’s imaginations race around the world all the way to adulthood.
 They motivate us to eventually get the actual car of our dreams, or maybe become a Hot Wheels collector.